With two dozen books set in this beloved world, there are a few ways to read the Outlander books in order.

 A series that arguably defies genres, Outlander by Diana Gabaldon has captured the hearts and minds of readers around the world.
 Whichever order you choose to start this historical fiction series in, it is guaranteed to pack a punch with romance, intrigue, and time-traveling adventures.

-With the release of the ninth novel and the sixth season last year, now is the perfect time to learn more about the Outlander world and fully experience this epic tale for yourself.
-Here are two possible ways you can read the entirety of the Outlander books in order.
+With the imminent release of the seventh season of the TV show, now is the perfect time to learn more about the Outlander world and fully experience this epic tale for yourself.
+Here are two possible ways you can read all the Outlander books in order.

 What is the Outlander Series?